Mohammad Nadir Shah: Background

 Nadir Khan was born on 9 April 1883 in Dehradun, British India, in the Musahiban branch of the Royal dynasty of Afghanistan (of the Mohammadzai section of Barakzai Pashtuns).
-His father was Mohammad Yusuf Khan, and his mother was Sharaf Sultana Hukumat Begum (a Durrani).
+His father was Mohammad Yusuf Khan, and his mother was Sharaf Sultana Hukumat Begum (Princess of the Sadozai Dynasty descended from Ahmad Shah Durrani).
 His paternal grandfather was Yahya Khan, and his great grandfather was Sultan Mohammad Khan Telayee, the brother of Dost Mohammad Khan.
 Nadir's ancestors were exiled to British India by Emir Abdur Rahman Khan after the Emir realized their aspiration for power.
 Abdur Rahman advised his incumbent Crown Prince Habibullah not to allow the "Al-Yahya" family to enter the country under any terms or conditions.
 In 1901, Abdul Rahman died, and Habibullah was crowned emir.
 In 1912, Nadir assisted in helping the Afghan government defeat the Khost rebellion.
 Unlike his father, Amir Habibullah had many weaknesses, including philandery.
 During an official visit to British India, Amir Habibullah married one of Nader's sisters when the Nader family moved to Afghanistan.
 Nader became the minister of war during Amanullah while concealing his ambitions to become the King.
 Nader and his brothers played an important role in destabilizing the Amani government, and they started to support Habibullāh Kalakāni.